jwhitham/HeadlessDoom/README.md

 "Headless Doom" is a benchmark/test program based on Doom.
 I have used it for testing compilers, CPU simulators, FPGA hardware, timing analysis software and a coverage testing tool.
-It is written in C, with some GCC extensions, and is portable to any 32/64-bit platform supported by GCC or Clang.
+It is written in C and should be portable to any 32/64-bit platform.

 ![Partially-rendered frame from E1M3](pic.png)

 Over more than ten years, I used versions of "Headless Doom" on x86 Linux, x64 Linux, x86 Windows, Microblaze (bare metal), Android and ARM Linux (RPi, RPi model 2, and Pandaboard).
-It uses the original source code release from id Software, with some bug fixes and modifications of my own.
+It uses the original source code release from id Software.

 This source code is demo-compatible with the original MS-DOS game and renders the game at the original 320x200 resolution.
+56111 frames from the "Doom Done Quick" demo are rendered in a way that is as similar to original Doom as possible given the need to [fix some bugs](BUGS.md) in order to have repeatable behavior and portable code.

-# Requirements:
+# Requirements

 To run the benchmark or the test, you will need Ultimate Doom.
 You can [buy a copy of the game from Steam](https://store.steampowered.com/app/2280/DOOM_1993/).